|

 differences indicate a dual purpose?

-during the Late Iron Age and Viking Age.
-PhD.
-University
+Textile Production during the Late Iron Age and Viking

 Barber, E.J.W.
 Prehistoric Textiles.
 Princeton University